1. All students are required

 Assumptions

-evaluate any of
+evaluate any of the

-the most
+the most important

 evaluates all the